· by James Archer · Brand & Positioning · 3 min read

 That night Billy counts his coins, subtracts the cost of lemons and sugar, and realizes he lost money while standing in the sun all day.
 It feels like the end.

-Mom gives him one simple idea.
-Talk to your customers.
-Learn first.
+Mom gives him an idea.
+Talk to your customers and see what they really want.

-The next day a kid jogs up from baseball practice, drops twenty cents, and downs a cup in one pull.
+The next day a kid jogs up from baseball practice, drops 20 cents, and downs a cup in one big chug.
 He looks like he just ran through a sprinkler with shoes on.

 Billy listens.

 He moves the stand to the baseball field.
 After the game, families line up.
 Sales jump.
-Then the coach leans in and says the quiet part out loud.
-These kids need electrolytes.
-If your lemonade had them, I’d send the whole team.
+The coach comes over and says a lemonade stand is a great idea because these kids need electrolytes after the game.

-That night Billy and his mom test electrolyte packets and dial in a salty citrus mix that hits different after a game.
+That night Billy and his mom test some electrolyte packets and dial in a salty citrus mix that hits different after working out.

 He sells out.
-The jar overflows.
-He plans to bring twice as much tomorrow.
+His cash box is overflowing.
+He plans to bring twice as much to sell next time.

 Walking home, he passes Jenny and Marco.
-They’re still at the corner, scribbling over their prices, chasing anyone who hesitates.
+They’re still at the corner, lowering over their prices, chasing anyone who makes eye contact.

 They’re selling a commodity.
 Same product, same audience, nothing to help a buyer choose except price.

-Billy is selling a specific solution to a specific group in a specific place.
-Not just thirst.
-Depletion.
-He met the need at the field and tuned the drink to the job.
-The team pays a premium happily.
-For them, one dollar feels cheap.
-Back on the corner, twenty five cents feels expensive.
+Billy’s selling a specific solution to a specific group in a specific place.
+He met the need at the field and tuned his drink to meet the exact need.
+The players happily pay a premium.

 - market positioning